-Milne Special Collections has a comprehensive collection of Matthiessen’s books, many of them in multiple editions.
-For a list of books in the Peter Matthiessen collection, search the UNH Library Catalog.
+Milne Special Collections has a comprehensive collection of Matthiessen's books, many of them in multiple editions.
+For a list of books in the Peter Matthiessen collection, see the UNH Library catalog.

-Peter Matthiessen (born 1927 in New York City) is an American novelist, naturalist, and wilderness writer whose work deals with the destructive effects of encroaching technology on preindustrial cultures and the natural environment.
+Peter Matthiessen (1927-2014) was born in New York City, NY and died in Sagaponack, NY.
+He was an American novelist, naturalist, Buddhist monk, and wilderness writer whose work deals with the destructive effects of encroaching technology on pre-industrial cultures and the natural environment.
 Both his fiction and nonfiction works combine remote settings, lyrical description, and passionate advocacy for the preservation of the natural world.

 Matthiessen's novels include Race Rock (1954); the acclaimed At Play in the Fields of the Lord (1965; filmed 1991), a surrealistic work involving missionaries, Yanomami Indians, and an expatriate U.S. pilot in the South American rainforest; Far Tortuga (1975), a complex work about events leading up to the death of the crew of a turtle-fishing boat in the Caribbean; and a trilogy set in the Florida Everglades at the turn of the century, composed of Killing Mister Watson (1990), Lost Man's River (1997), and Bone by Bone (1999).